 The grid connection works commenced in September, this involves construction of a 6km 66kV overhead line providing the vital connection for the wind farm to the AusNet distribution network.
 The overhead line works are progressing well with over 50% of the overhead line completed.
 Works on the grid connection will be completed over the summer.

-The latest development during September has been the commencement of the delivery and installation of the wind turbine components along with the delivery of the substation control building.
 The wind turbine components are being delivered to the site from the Port of Geelong.
-Delivery of the wind turbine components to site will continue throughout summer.
+Delivery of the wind turbine components to site will continue throughout summer, nearly 80% of all deliveries to site have now been completed.

 Due to the sheer size of the turbine components, the loads will be transported individually using specially designed trucks.
 Each truck will be accompanied by escort vehicles for additional safety measures.
 The deliveries should all be completed by December 2019.
 It will take approximately 9-10 trucks to deliver each turbine.